clamytoe/clamytoe.github.io/content/posts/scaling-values.md

 title: Rescaling Values
-date: 2020-02-12 12:00
+date: 2020-02-13 08:00
-modified: 2020-02-12 12:00
+modified: 2020-03-01 01:02
 category: DataScience
+tags: datascience, rescaling, knn, euclidean, manhattan
 slug: rescaling-values
 author: Martin Uribe
 summary: Quick discussion about rescaling values for data science

 # Scaling Values

 Today while reading Data Science Algorithms in a Week, from packt, I came across the concept of rescaling values so that when measuring their distances they would be more relevant.
 The dataset consisted of "House Ownership":

 |Age|Annual income in USD|House ownership status|
 |:--|:-------------------|:---------------------|